bitrise-io/replica/README.md

 from which the created DMG will take ~5.5 GB, and an additional ~15 GB free disk space will be used during the creation for temporary files, which are deleted when the step successfully completes.
+After the `create` command finishes feel free to move the created DMG file to an external hard drive.

 __Step 2 takes about 35-40 mins and requires about 25 GB free disk space in total__,
 from which the created `box` file will take ~9 GB, and an additional ~17 GB free disk space will be used during the creation for temporary files, which are deleted when the step completes.
+After the `create` command finishes feel free to move the created `vagrant` `box` file to an external hard drive.

+### `replica create vagrant`

+Creates and boots a `vagrant` VM, from a `vagrant` box, in the directory you specify.

+__This step takes about 4 mins and requires about 20 GB free disk space in total__.

 ## Links